scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Sampling and semantics in Bayes Nets
 ====================================

-One procedure for sampling a trial from Bayesian networks relies heavily on using an *active sample set*.
+The procedure we will use to sample from Bayesian networks uses an *active sample set*.
 This is the set of nodes for which we have well-defined distributions at the time of sampling.

-There will always be at least one node in a Bayesian network that has no parents (for a given trial).
+There will always be at least one node in a Bayesian network that has no parents.
 We will call these nodes *orphans*.
 To sample a trial from the Bayesian network we begin with the orphans.
 Because orphans have no parents – in order for the Bayes net to be well-defined – each orphan will have a well-defined probability distribution available for direct sampling.
 The set of orphans is our first active sample set.

 After sampling from all of the orphans, we will take the union of the sets of children of the orphans, and at least one of these nodes will have values sampled for all of its parents.
 We take the set of orphans whose entire parent-set has sampled values, and sample from the conditional distributions defined relative to their parents' sampled values and make this the *active sample set*.